DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/validation/enableDependencyValidation.md

             </td>
             <td>The control displays a popup window and suggests the following actions: <br/>
                <ul>
-                  <li>Decline the change.</li>
+                  <li>Cancel the operation.</li>
-                  <li>Remove the dependency.</li>
+                  <li>Delete the dependency.</li>
-                  <li>Apply the change.
+                  <li>Move the task and keep the dependency.
 It creates a gap between tasks.
 Note that you can move tasks forward and backward within this gap while it meets the dependency rules.
                   </li>
                </ul>
             </td>